Fiona Barron Puts Cleavage On Show In Nude Strapless Dress

-Fiona Barron shared a hot new photo to her Instagram page today, and it was of herself rocking a tight nude dress as she posed on a bed.
+Fiona Barron shared a hot new photo to her Instagram page today, and it featured her rocking a tight nude dress as she posed on a bed.
 She exuded lots of flirty vibes and her cleavage was left on show.

 The photo was cropped from her waist up with a hint of her legs peeking through on the side of the frame.
 It looked like she was sitting down on the white bed for the snap, and she glanced at the camera with her lips parted in a sultry pout.
 She placed her right hand on the side of her head and her other hand was raised in the air as if she were playing with her locks.

-Fiona’s dress had a low straight neckline that allowed her to showcase her curves and the ensemble had a tight fit that conformed to her small waist.
-It had vertical accents throughout that emphasized her slim physique and she complemented the simple cut with her chic styling.
+Fiona’s dress had a low, straight neckline that allowed her to showcase her curves and the ensemble had a tight fit that conformed to her small waist.
+It had vertical accents throughout that emphasized her slim physique, and she complemented the simple cut with her chic styling.

 She appeared to be holding her hair back in a loose ponytail and it had an off-center part.
 Her locks were brushed behind her shoulders, leaving her earrings on display.
-She opted for a couple of pairs: large gold hoops and small stud earrings.
+She opted for large gold hoops and small stud earrings.

-Behind her were many large pillows and the headboard was white with light blue trim.
-Bright sunlight partially fell on Fiona and left her skin looking flawless, and the lighting also cast soft shadows on the side of her face.
+Behind her were many large pillows and a white headboard with light blue trim.
+Bright sunlight partially fell on Fiona, leaving her skin looking flawless, and the lighting also cast soft shadows on the side of her face.

-Moreover, the tag in the post revealed that the photographer was Megan Batson.
+The tag in the post revealed that the photographer was Megan Batson.

-So far, the picture has been liked over 24,300 times and her admirers flooded the comments section with their various compliments.
+So far, the picture has been liked over 24,300 times.
+Her admirers flooded the comments section with various compliments.

 “Incredible!!
 You look so beautiful Fiona,” gushed a follower.